junxit/us-congress-bills-114/metadata.md

 - 2016-09-08 — Placed on the Union Calendar, Calendar No. 564.
 - 2016-09-08 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-728.
 - 2016-09-08 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-728.
+- 2016-09-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-09-13 — Considered as unfinished business. (consideration: CR H5386)
+- 2016-09-13 — Considered under suspension of the rules. (consideration: CR H5365-5380)
+- 2016-09-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5587.
+- 2016-09-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-13 — Mr. Thompson (PA) moved to suspend the rules and pass the bill, as amended.
+- 2016-09-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 5 (Roll no. 503). (text: CR H5365-5375)
+- 2016-09-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 5 (Roll no. 503).(text: CR H5365-5375)